-Before that fateful afternoon, my familiarity with golf was pretty much limited to putt-putt dates and trolling for guys at the Chelsea Piers driving range.
+Before that fateful afternoon, my familiarity with golf was pretty much limited to mini golf dates and trolling for guys at the Chelsea Piers driving range.
 (Yes, women really do this—whacking away at balls without keeping score is fun, and the male/female ratio is always in our favor.)

 I’d never met a golf pro, but I thought I had a pretty good idea of what to expect: Pleated khakis that balloon out in all the wrong places, garishly colored polos, and a sweat-stained visor.

 John, our pro, turned out to be an angel in cleats—perfectly teed up (ahem) in a ‘fit featuring almost blindingly white shoes, a fitted pale yellow polo tucked into a pair of thigh-grazing navy shorts, and a resort-branded baseball cap.

 He was handsome and young and from Canada, but, okay, that is beside the point.

 The man was dressed.